tosokr/tosokr.github.io/_pages/about.md

 I hold B.Sc in Computer Science, Azure Solutions Architect Expert, and Azure DevOps Solutions certifications from Microsoft and Professional Cloud Architect certification from Google.

-Currently, I work as a Cloud Solutions Architect at Devoteam Netherlands.
+Currently, I work as an Expert Cloud Engineer at TomTom.
 Opinions on this site are my own.

 To find out more details about my work experience, please visit my [Linkedin](https://www.linkedin.com/in/aleksandarstefanov/) profile.